Vishnusathvik/lidar-camera-fusion-perception/README.md

 ## LiDAR Depth Association

-After projecting the LiDAR point cloud onto the camera image, the system identifies LiDAR points that fall inside each detected traffic-light bounding box.
+After projecting the LiDAR point cloud onto the camera image, LiDAR points falling inside each detected traffic-light bounding box are selected.

-An adaptive filtering approach is used to select the points corresponding to the nearest part of the detected object.
+An adaptive filtering approach is used to identify points corresponding to the nearest part of the detected object.

-The process is:
+The process includes:

-1. Collect LiDAR points inside the detection bounding box.
+1. Collecting LiDAR points inside the detection bounding box.
-2. Calculate the Euclidean distance of each point.
+2. Calculating the Euclidean distance of each point.
-3. Find the minimum distance.
+3. Finding the minimum distance.
-4. Select points within 5% of the minimum distance.
+4. Selecting points within 5% of the minimum distance.
-5. If fewer than three points are available, select up to the five closest points.
+5. Selecting up to the five closest points when insufficient points are available.
-6. Calculate the centroid of the selected points.
+6. Calculating the centroid of the selected points.
-7. Use the selected points for depth and spatial estimation.
+7. Using the selected points for depth and spatial estimation.

 This provides a 3D LiDAR-based distance estimate for the camera-detected traffic light.